 Preventing Out-of-Process Use

 An industrial vending system can also limit the number of tools or items that are consumed for a specific job or time period.
 If an employee is using special taps to tap holes for a titanium part and they should only be using 3 taps per shift.
 The system will not issue a 4th tap without a supervisor approval.
 This lets supervisors catch out-of-process problems which would otherwise go unnoticed.
 Using these features can significantly impact cost savings on tools and supplies and also reduce scrapped parts and wasted labor hours.
+You can also limit usage to a job by dollars or by the specific items that are required for that job.
+Further, you can control spend by departmental budget, employee budget, and much more.
+The incredible flexibility will give you an amazing amount of control and cost savings.

 Remember, this is only part one of a seven-part blog series on solutions that increase savings, efficiency, and productivity.
 Stay tuned for next week’s post about how reconditioned items can reduce your inventory costs!